beancount/smart_importer/README.rst

-In the above example, the ``PredictPostings`` decorator is applied to a beancount importer.
+In the above example, the ``PredictPostings`` decorator is applied to a Beancount importer.
 The resulting smart importer enhances imported transactions using machine learning.
-The smart importer is added to the ``CONFIG`` array in the same way as any other beancount importer.
+The smart importer is added to the ``CONFIG`` array in the same way as any other Beancount importer.